alexxaviers/CS146/ExtraCredit/EC3/EC3.md

 Explanation:

-adjMatrix is the input adjacency matrix representing the graph. createEmptyList(n) is a function that creates an empty list of size n.
-The algorithm iterates through each entry in the adjacency matrix.
+Iterate through each entry in the adjacency matrix.
-If an entry is 1, it adds the corresponding edge to the adjacency list.
+If an entry is 1, add the corresponding edge to the adjacency list by recording the relationship between vertices.
 ```
 ```
 function reverseDirectedGraph(graph):